Sacha Marasović

-Sacha Boris Roger Marasović (born 6 January 1998) is a professional footballer who plays as a midfielder for Championnat National 3 club Agde.
+Sacha Boris Roger Marasović (born 6 January 1998) is a professional footballer who plays as a midfielder for the Prva NL club NK Dugopolje.
 Born in France, he was a youth international for Croatia.

 Club career

-Marasović started his career with the reserves of French Ligue 1 side Marseille.
+Marasović, who was born in Paris, but moved to Hérault at an early age, started with his local club from the age of 9 to 15, moving in 2013 to the FC Lorient academy, leaving it after 3 seasons, and not having a club for 6 months.
+He then started his senior career with the reserves of French Ligue 1 side Marseille.
 Before the second half of the 2019–20 season, Marasović signed for Inter Zaprešić in Croatia, where he suffered relegation to the Croatian second division.
 On 23 February 2020, he debuted for Inter Zaprešić in a 3–2 loss to Dinamo Zagreb.
 On 21 November 2021, Marasović scored his first goals for Inter Zaprešić in a 3–0 win over BSK.

 International career

 Marasović was eligible to represent Croatia internationally through his parents.
 In 2018, he made two appearances for the Croatia under-20 team against Russia.